(Fear of insects, fear of flowers, fear of sharp or pointy objects, fear of fur, fear of bees [Latin], and fear of bees [Greek]—respectively.)

-No matter what your aspirations are—a backyard hive, joining a large beekeeping conglomerate such as Groeb Farms, the world’s largest processor of honey or a small company of your own—you still have to learn all there is about beekeeping and honey-making.
+No matter what your aspirations are—a backyard hive, joining a large beekeeping conglomerate such as Groeb Farms, the world's largest processor of honey, or having a small company of your own—you still have to learn all there is about beekeeping and honey-making.
 After all, it is a business if money is a part of the picture.

-But before you start gathering your supplies and counting your sticky cash, you first must ensure that your county (and maybe even your city or neighborhood association, the one that doesn’t let you hang your laundry out to dry for longer than two hours a day) allows beekeeping in backyards or rooftops.
-This is key if you want to sell—or even give—the honey mostly to neighbors, local farmers’ markets or independent grocery stores (As a matter of fact, New York City didn’t allow personal beekeeping until about 2010.)
+But before you start gathering your supplies and counting your sticky cash, you first must ensure that your county (and maybe even your city or neighborhood association, the one that doesn't let you hang your laundry out to dry for longer than two hours a day) allows beekeeping in backyards or rooftops.
+This is key if you want to sell—or even give—the honey mostly to neighbors, local farmers’ markets, or independent grocery stores.
+(As a matter of fact, New York City didn’t allow personal beekeeping until about 2010.)
 The best way to check is to contact your city council person and ask.
 Most places in the U.S. do allow beekeeping, but better to know ahead of time.
-Finding out too late can be kind of a… buzzkill.
+Finding out too late can be kind of a…buzzkill.

 The language of beekeeping